TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Get the start position of a span.
+@return The start position of a span.

 ---